This post may contain affiliate links. Please read my disclosure.

 - Corn - I just use frozen corn as it is easy and adds some vegetables.

-- Cheese - the combination of pepper jack and sharp cheddar cheese adds creaminess and flavor.
+- Cheese - The combination of pepper jack and sharp cheddar cheese adds creaminess and flavor.

 Ingredient Swaps